warrenm/AHEasing/README.md

 The useful portion of this project consists of two parts:

-1. An easing function library, implemented in C
+1. A stand-alone easing function library, implemented in C (easing.h/easing.c)
 2. CAAnimation category methods to more easily use easing in your Core Animation projects

 Supported functions